Volda Municipality

 Volda is a municipality in Møre og Romsdal county, Norway.
 It is part of the Sunnmøre region.
 The administrative centre is the village of Volda.
 Other villages in the municipality include Dravlaus, Fyrde, Straumshamn, Leira, Bjørke, and Grodås.
 The municipality is located about 50 km south of the town of Ålesund.

-The 877 km2 municipality is the 132nd largest by area out of the 356 municipalities in Norway.
-Volda is the 106th most populous municipality in Norway with a population of 10,809.
-The municipality's population density is 12.7 PD/km2 and its population has increased by 9% over the previous 10-year period.
+The 877 km2 municipality is the 132nd largest by area out of the 357 municipalities in Norway.
+Volda Municipality is the 104th most populous municipality in Norway with a population of 11,093.
+The municipality's population density is 12.7 PD/km2 and its population has increased by 9.5% over the previous 10-year period.

 General information

 The municipality of Volden was established on 1 January 1838 (see formannskapsdistrikt law).
 The original municipality was the same as the parish (prestegjeld) of Volden, including the sub-parishes of Ørsta and Dalsfjord.
-On 1 August 1883, the sub-parish of Ørsta (population: 2,070) was separated from Volden to form a new municipality of its own.
-This left Volden with 3,485 residents.
-On 1 January 1893, the Ytrestølen farm in the Ørsta municipality (population: 13) was transferred to Volden municipality.
-In 1918, the name was changed from Volden to Volda.
-On 1 July 1924, the sub-parish of Dalsfjord (population: 960) was separated from Volda to become a municipality of its own.
-This left Volda with 4,715 residents.
+On 1 August 1883, the eastern sub-parish of Ørsta (population: 2,070) was separated from Volden to form the new Ørsta Municipality.
+This left Volden Municipality with 3,485 residents.
+On 1 January 1893, the Ytrestølen farm in Ørsta Municipality (population: 13) was transferred to Volden Municipality.
+In 1918, the name was changed from Volden Municipality to Volda Municipality.

+On 1 July 1924, the western sub-parish of Dalsfjord (population: 960) was separated to become the new Dalsfjord Municipality.
+This left Volda Municipality with 4,715 residents.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipalities of Dalsfjord (population: 1,151) and Volda (population: 6,056) were merged back together.
-The new Volda municipality had 7,207 residents.
+On 1 January 1964, Dalsfjord Municipality (population: 1,151) and Volda Municipality (population: 6,056) were merged back together to form a new, larger Volda Municipality with 7,207 residents.

 On 1 January 2020, another large municipal border adjustment took place.
-The neighboring municipality of Hornindal (previously in Sogn og Fjordane county) and the Bjørke and Leira areas of Ørsta were merged with Volda to make a much larger Volda Municipality (in Møre og Romsdal county).
+The neighboring Hornindal Municipality (previously in Sogn og Fjordane county) and the Bjørke and Leira areas of Ørsta Municipality were merged with Volda to make a much larger Volda Municipality (in Møre og Romsdal county).